r3c/creep/README.md

 - The `locations` part specifies available deployment locations.
 Each one must contain at least a `connection` string with protocol and optional address, credentials and/or path.
-  - Creep can currently deploy through local file system, FTP or SSH ; read details below for more information about supported protocols.
+Read details below for more information about supported protocols.
 - The `source` part specifies how Creep should analyze differences when you execute it inside this directory.
 When this option is not specified Creep will auto-detect it based on current environment.
-Supported options are:
+- The `options` part specifies custom parameters depending on the type of source you selected.

+Here is the list of supported sources and available options for each of them:

+- Git:
-  - `git`: use local `git` executable to be invoked to get diff between two revisions.
-When using this mode, Creep relies on Git history and only needs to remember the hash of any deployed revision.
+  - Specify `git` source so local `git` executable is used to get diff between two revisions.
+When using this mode Creep relies on Git history and only needs to remember which revision has been deployed.
 It also allows you to manually specify the revision you want to deploy through command line argument.
+  - No options are available for this source type.
+- Hash:
-  - `hash`: computes a hash of each file to detect differences.
-This mode has a higher overhead than Git, but can work with any regular folder.
+  - Specify `hash` source to have Creep computing a hash of each file to detect differences.
+This mode has a higher overhead than Git since it has to save a value for each file rather than one unique revision, but can work with any regular folder.
-- The `options` part specifies custom parameters depending on the type of source you selected.
-Supported options are:
-  - When using `hash` mode: `algorithm` selects the hashing algorithm to be used among sha1, sha256, sha512 or md5 (default), `follow` specifies whether symbolic links should be followed or ignored (default).
+  - String option `algorithm` selects the hashing algorithm to be used among sha1, sha256, sha512 or md5 (default).
-  - When using `git` mode: no options are available.
+  - Boolean option `follow` specifies whether symbolic links should be followed or ignored (default).

 Once environments configuration file is ready you can start using Creep.
 Just type `creep <env>` where `<env>` is name of a configured location.
 When no name